-Payment and/or satisfactory financial arrangement of the balance due on a student's account must be completed by August 15, 2004 for fall semester, and January 5, 2005 for spring semester.
+Payment and/or satisfactory financial arrangement of the balance due on a student's account must be completed by August 12, 2005 for fall semester, and January 3, 2006 for spring semester.
 In determining the balance due, financial aid awarded for the semester will be deducted from the total semester charges.
-A late payment fee of \$100 will be assessed if payment and/or satisfactory financial arrangement has not been completed by August 26, 2004 for fall semester and January 13, 2005 for spring semester.
+A late payment fee of \$100 will be assessed if payment and/or satisfactory financial arrangement has not been completed by August 25, 2005 for fall semester and January 12, 2006 for spring semester.
 Official transcripts of student course work are granted only after the student's account is paid in full.
+Continued enrollment will be available after the prior semester's balance is paid in full or satisfactory arrangements have been made with the Business Office.

 Many NNU students choose to participate in an annual payment plan.
 For information on the payment plan, please contact the Business Office for details.
-Participation in a payment plan is to be completed by August 15, 2004 for fall semester and January 5, 2005 for spring semester (due dates referenced above).
+Participation in a payment plan is to be completed by August 12, 2005 for fall semester and January 3, 2006 for spring semester (due dates referenced above).
 Two installment plans are available; a 12-month plan beginning June 1 and ending May 1, or a 10-month plan beginning August 1 and ending May 1.